eryxcoop/eryxcoop.github.io/_posts/2024-11-27-The-Power-of-GPU-Parallelization-Applied-to-Cryptography-Primitives.md

 ### Sequential algorithm (Montgomery's trick)

 In a naïve approach, one would invert each element in the array.
-This would mean applying the extended euclidean algorithm for each element to compute its inverse.
+This would mean applying the extended Euclidean algorithm for each element to compute its inverse.
 However, since field inversion is an expensive operation, we will use something called _Montgomery’s trick_.

 It starts with an array of elements to invert.